 Data for the IRWMP is managed with a web-enabled, Geographical Information System (GIS) database tool.
 The tool's map viewer is linked to a database that allows storage and display of layers of information, such as groundwater levels, project sites, demographic information, city/county/district boundaries as well as geo-referenced reports, texts, memoranda, and other documents.
-This information can be easily retrieved for use and manipulated to help analyze project impact on water resources.
+This information can be easily retrieved for use and analyzed to help identify project impact benefits to water resources.
 The Plan contains a user manual and examples of common data retrieval.
 The tool can be found at http://arcgis02.geiconsultants.com/gateway2/gis/.